velten-group/embo_bioimage_analysis/README.md

 This repository contains material for the 2025 [EMBO Practical course "Advanced methods in bioimage analysis"](https://www.embl.org/about/info/course-and-conference-office/events/bia25-01/).

+Please select the 16 CPU, 48 G option in your BARD environment to have smooth running scripts.
+Thanks to Yi Sun for setting this up!

 # Data

 External data for this session can be found here: